Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Limitations and Extensions

-One interesting finding we made through our experimentations is that a standard U-Net model can be trained to function as a {\it reverse encoder}, which takes a Ninja Code as input and attempts to reconstruct the original cover image (Figure 11).
-While further improvements are needed to curb the loss of visual details, this may be useful, for example, in augmented reality applications where we wish to remove hints of Ninja Codes in the final augmented scene, such as when using them in a film production setting as anchors to position CGI elements in space.

-The reverse encoder may also serve as another line of defense against the aforementioned privacy issue, by enabling Ninja Codes to be automatically obscured in photographs to prevent surreptitious extraction of location information.
+REVERSE ENCODER.
+An interesting finding we made through our experiments is that a standard U-Net model can be trained to act as a {\it reverse encoder}, which takes a Ninja Code as input and attempts to reconstruct the cover image.
+This may be useful, for example, in augmented reality applications where we wish to remove all hints of Ninja Codes from the final augmented scene, such as when using them in a film production setting as anchors to position CGI elements in space.
+The reverse encoder may also serve as a defense against the aforementioned privacy issue, by enabling Ninja Codes to be automatically obscured in photographs to prevent surreptitious extraction of location data.